kiwi-sherbet/PRESTO/index.markdown

     </tbody>
   </table>
   <table align=center width=800px><tr><td><p align="justify" width="20%">
-  Across all levels, PRESTO consistently outperforms the pure learning algorithms SceneDiffuser and Motion Planning Diffuser (MPD), which lack a key-configuration-based environment representation and a motion-planning-based objective, respectively.
+  Across all levels, PRESTO consistently outperforms the pure learning algorithms <a href="https://scenediffuser.github.io/">SceneDiffuser</a> and <a href="https://arxiv.org/abs/2308.01557">Motion Planning Diffuser (MPD)</a>, which lack a key-configuration-based environment representation and a motion-planning-based objective, respectively.
 Compared to Bi-RRT, PRESTO uses diffusion-learned trajectory priors to generate collision-free trajectories more efficiently, especially in narrow passages.
-Additionally, compared to TrajOpt, an optimization-based method, PRESTO's high-quality initial trajectories lead to faster convergence in complex domains, despite the computational overhead of running the diffusion model.
+Additionally, compared to <a href="https://rll.berkeley.edu/trajopt/doc/sphinx_build/html/">TrajOpt</a>, an optimization-based method, PRESTO's high-quality initial trajectories lead to faster convergence in complex domains, despite the computational overhead of running the diffusion model.
   </p></td></tr></table>
 <hr>